CandlePlatforms/devdocs/docs/develop/eip1559-transactions/how-to-send-eip1559-transactions.md

 }
 ```

-The Polygon Gas Station V2 can be used to get the gas fee estimates.
+The Candle Gas Station V2 can be used to get the gas fee estimates.

-Polygon Gas Station V2 Endpoint:
+Candle Gas Station V2 Endpoint:

 ```jsx